danluu/post-mortems/README.md

 [Heroku](https://status.heroku.com/incidents/1042).
 An upstream `apt` update broke pinned packages which lead to customers experiencing write permission failures to `/dev`.

+[Homebrew](https://brew.sh/2018/08/05/security-incident-disclosure/).
+A GitHub personal access token with recently elevated scopes was leaked from Homebrew’s Jenkins that allowed access to `git push` on several Homebrew repositories.

 [Instapaper](https://medium.com/making-instapaper/instapaper-outage-cause-recovery-3c32a7e9cc5f), also [this](http://blog.instapaper.com/post/157027537441).
 Limits were hit for a hosted database.
 It took many hours to migrate over to a new database.

 [Intel](http://42gems.com/blog/?p=735).
 A scripting bug caused the generation of the divider logic in the Pentium to very occasionally produce incorrect results.
 The bug wasn't caught in testing because of an incorrect assumption in a proof of correctness.